AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-sl-10-semantic-layer-best-practices-7-mistakes-to-avoid.md

 ## Mistake 5: Treating Documentation as Optional

 **What happens**: Views are created with no Wikis, no column descriptions, no Labels.
 The semantic layer works for the person who built it.
-Everyone else — analysts, AI agents, new team members — can't figure out what the views mean.
+Everyone else : analysts, AI agents, new team members,  can't figure out what the views mean.

 **Why it's common**: Documentation takes time.
 Deadlines are tight.
 Teams plan to "add documentation later."
 Later never comes.